tucs7/MOQA/README.md

 python sampler.py
 ```

 In the particular example three peptide properties are optimized.
 These are charge density, instability index and Boman index.
 Charge density is maximized, while instability and Boman indexes are minimized.
+Simulated annealing sampler is exploted for this.